 Why sync?
 Because with the click of a few buttons and about 30 seconds of your time, you’re able to have all your plans and data in your personal calendar and vice versa.
 This is a whole lot easier than taking a different approach and creating a Gantt chart in your Outlook Calendar.
 Make it easier on yourself and skip the lengthy how-to.

 As more and more people are working remotely these days, this sync makes it super easy to connect your team from wherever they are.
 Current tasks, changes or deletions to tasks, and upcoming deadlines can all be viewed from your personal calendar.
-So even if you’re at the office, working from home, or halfway around the world you can stay up to date with your work goals.
+So even if you’re at the office, working from home, or a hybrid of both, you can stay up to date with your work goals.
 Just check in on your Outlook app and you’re good to go, even when you’re on-the-go.

 Keeps everyone (even the technologically challenged) up to date